• Skip to primary navigation

 • Tweet

-Creamy and thick, better than store bought can of sweetened condensed milk.
+Creamy and thick, better than store bought homemade condensed milk recipe.

-Thick and rich homemade sweetened condensed milk dripping in a glass bowl.
+Thick and rich sweetened condensed milk dripping in a glass bowl.

 Recipe PROs: